-This section helps you think about what is needed to develop, or refresh, your strategy and to make sure you are using it to guide your meetings and work as a board.
-To plan what is needed it may be helpful to set up a working group of a few trustees and senior leaders and the team member who leads on governance, who can manage the timetable and tasks that need to be done in between meetings.
+This section helps you think about what is needed to develop your strategy and to make sure you are using it to guide your meetings and work as a board.

-This task can sometimes feel a bit daunting if your charity is developing or reviewing and refreshing a strategy for the first time.
-A good way to start is to think practically about when you want to finalise your strategy document

-(whether this is your first time in developing, or you are moving into a new strategic planning phase) and then work backwards by planning a timeline.
+This task can sometimes feel a bit daunting, so a good way to start is to think practically about when you want to finalise your strategy and then work backwards by planning a timeline.
 Strategy development can involve consultation with stakeholders, so remember to allow time for this and for revisiting your strategy based on feedback.

 Involving people in the development of the strategy can be as important as the actual finalisation of the strategy.
-Trustees and leaders will want to be involved throughout, but there may be others who you want to get involved to help you consider what your priorities should be.
+As trustees you will want to be involved throughout but there may be others who you want to get involved to help you consider what your priorities should be.

-Developing or refreshing your strategy is an opportunity for everyone involved to step back and look at the bigger picture of the organisation and understand how they fit into this.
+Developing your strategy is an opportunity for everyone involved to step back and look at the bigger picture of the organisation and what it does to achieve a long-term impact.
 Once you have established a timeline, work out who you need talk to and bring them together to develop some shared language and ideas, perhaps with a community meeting or some small group discussions.
 Although language is important, try to avoid people getting too embroiled in the fine detail of the wording of the strategy.
 Focus the sessions instead on the wider themes and strategic aims.

 Strategies are usually 3-to-5-year plans, so they will need reviewing.
 Reviewing and updating your strategy is an opportunity to renew enthusiasm and motivation and to remind volunteers, staff, and users that they are an intrinsic part of the organisation.
-If this is not your first strategy, it also provides an opportunity to consider how the environment that your charity is operating in has changed.

 When developing your strategy, be sure to also revisit and review your purpose, mission, vision, and values.
+Remember that a review does not mean these have to change.
 If you have a strong mission that has been at the core of your organisation for a long time, use this as the starting point for your strategy development conversations.
 This review could be completed as part of a workshop where you individually and collectively think about the current strengths and weaknesses in your work and what opportunities you can see on the horizon.

 Consider how ambitious you should be in your strategy development: the purpose of a strategy is to drive an organisation forward.
 Sometimes it is worth being deliberately ambitious and aspirational to generate motivation and excitement in your charity about the future.
-This may also encompass ambitions to grow your turnover.
 Although you may not hit all your targets, you may make more progress than you would have if you were over-cautious.
 If you follow this approach, make sure everyone on the board understands this from the beginning.

-See our section on additional resources for more tips and ideas on principle 1.
+See our section on additional resources for more tips and ideas on this principle.